 Holding the payment in a suspense or unapplied funds account.

-If the member’s payment is applied to a suspense account the Credit Union will disclose on the member’s periodic statement the total amount of funds being held in the suspense or unapplied funds account; and
+If the member’s payment is applied to a suspense account, the Credit Union will disclose on the member’s periodic statement the total amount of funds being held in the suspense or unapplied funds account; and

 When sufficient funds are accumulated to cover a periodic payment, the Credit Union will credit them as a periodic payment.